-The largest district of India having more than 2 million population is the Kutch district in the state of Gujarat.
+The largest district of India, having more than 2 million population, is Kutch in the state of Gujarat.
 The district is largely inhabited by Kutchi people and the language which is spoken there is known as Kutchi.

 The district is surrounded by the Gulf of Kutch and also the Arabian sea on two sides.
 Besides its natural beauty, Kutch is also famous for its handicraft items, embroidery work, Wild Ass Sanctuary, and Flamingo Sanctuary.

-Kutch has been inhabited since time immemorial.
-The presence of sites such as ‘Dholavira’ that belong to Indus valley civilization emphasis that the place was discovered and settled in prehistoric times.
-The place also finds its mention in the writings and documents related to Alexender the great, the king of Greek kingdom Macedon and also in the ancient texts of the Mauryan period.
+Kutch is inhabited since time immemorial.
+The presence of sites such as Dholavira, that belong to Indus valley civilization, emphasize that the place was discovered and settled in prehistoric times.
+The place also finds its mention in the writings and documents related to Alexender - The Great; the king of the Greek Kingdom, Macedon; and also in the ancient texts of the Mauryan period.

 Over time, it has been ruled by various dynasties and empire.
 By the first century, the place was ruled by the Satraps and later by the Gupta empire.
 By the fifth century, Valabhi took over and ruled the region until the advent of Chalukyas in the 10th century.
-Chalukyan rulers successfully administered the place for many centuries and they were dethroned by the Vaghelas who were later defeated by the Mughals.
+Chalukyan rulers successfully administered the place for many centuries and then they were dethroned by the Vaghelas who were later defeated by the Mughals.

-If you have heard of the white desert in Gujarat, then you must also know about the great grand event that takes place amidst that white desert of Kutch in full Gujarati Style.
-Rann of Kutch is one of the most beautiful places in India that hosts the Rann Utsav Festival is a must-attend event.
-It features cultural performances, and handicrafts by knack artisans.
-Read More
+If you have heard of the white desert in Gujarat, then you must also know about the great grand event that takes place here in full Gujarati Style.
+Any Kutch tourist guide will tell you that the Rann Utsav Festival is a must-attend event.
+It features cultural performances and handicrafts by amazing artisans.

 Bhuj is the city headquarter to Kutch district and thus people can easily reach here by road, rail or air and then commute to Kutch desert via any local transport.
 From Delhi, Mumbai, Kolkata, and Bengaluru one is required to travel approximately 1,100, 900, 2,400 and 1,800km respectively to reach Kutch district.
 Following is the travelling information.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here